 A letter from Debbie Chase on home assignment from Malawi

-Warm greetings and blessings to all!
+Warm greetings and Palm Sunday blessings!

 Grace and Peace,

 Rev. Deborah A. Chase

 The 2013 Presbyterian Mission Yearbook for Prayer & Study, p.
 117

 I will ever remember you.I was sorry yesterday when I went to Theological College to learn that you are gone for good, is that true?
 If it is true then we (students that learnt at your feet) have lost a parent.
 In my case I will not forget you Reverend on your spirit of determination, hard work and love.
 For to some of us to hold a first degree it is God's grace through you.
 I will really miss you.
 I and my wife most oftenly talk about more especiall in her road to breast imputation which was broked by your hand.
 Rev Mvalo